First National Bank of Montgomery v. Daly: The result

-Jerome Daly's disbarment and criminal convictions
+Daly's disbarment and criminal convictions

 The defendant, Jerome Daly, was a longtime tax protester.
 He was convicted of willfully failing to file federal income tax returns for the years 1967 and 1968.
 In rejecting his appeal, the United States Court of Appeals for the Eighth Circuit noted: "Defendant's fourth contention involves his seemingly incessant attack against the federal reserve and monetary system of the United States.
 His apparent thesis is that the only 'Legal Tender Dollars' are those which contain a mixture of gold and silver and that only those dollars may be constitutionally taxed.
 This contention is clearly frivolous."
+According to Article 1, Section 10 of the United States Constitution, "No state shall... make any thing but gold and silver coin a tender in payment of debts."

 Daly had been an attorney, but was later disbarred by a decision of the Minnesota Supreme Court in a case similar to the Credit River case, involving the same justice of the peace, in which disbarment proceeding the Court stated that Daly had: